 We understand that struggles with infertility are never easy on anyone involved, and hopefully, the above information has at least helped you better understand the financial obligation associated with the cost of surrogacy.
 No matter what stage you’re in on your road to conception, chances are that there are still some options out there that you have yet to explore.

 In many cases, financing may be available for you to seriously consider surrogacy as a legitimate road to conception.
-We encourage you not to give up on the dreams you and your family have to add a bundle of joy into your lives, and with today’s technology and a bit of time, who knows what may be possible.
+Here at the Center of Reproductive Medicine in Texas, we encourage you not to give up on the dreams you and your family have to add a bundle of joy into your lives, and with today’s technology and a bit of time, who knows what may be possible.
 Surrogacy is simply one route you can take and one that you should certainly keep in mind as you venture on your road to new parenthood.